MichaelBurak/regime_changes/readme.md

 # Machine learning:

-- [Facebook Prophet](https://facebook.github.io/prophet/) was used in both univariate(close price autoregression) and multivariate([TBD which variables are used]) modes, producing mildly effective results compared to VAR.
+- [Facebook Prophet](https://facebook.github.io/prophet/) was used in both univariate(close price autoregression) and multivariate modes, producing mildly effective results compared to VAR.
 ![alt text](https://i.imgur.com/a4AmgzQ.png)

 - Extreme Gradient Boosting Trees(XGBoost) was then used for its reliability, transparency compared to models such as deep learning, and speed, across variations of dataframes and targets/features, producing much better results with a GridSearchCV used on a full dataframe of stock, regime change, and fragility data of **0.0076 RSME**.
 This is the **best model** achieved and what the business recommendations and conclusions are based on.